chinapedia/wikipedia.abstract.en/Page/Syracuse,_New_York.md

 Major highways and roads

-SyracuseHighways.jpgs link the city with its suburbs and other cities throughout the country.]]
+s link the city with its suburbs and other cities throughout the country.]]

 FOUR INTERSTATE HIGHWAYS RUN THROUGH THE SYRACUSE AREA:

--   I-81.svg Interstate 81 (Highway 401 via Highway 137 in Ontario to Knoxville) runs north-south through Syracuse, and provides access to Canada, Pennsylvania and points south.
+-   Interstate 81 (Highway 401 via Highway 137 in Ontario to Knoxville) runs north-south through Syracuse, and provides access to Canada, Pennsylvania and points south.
 Its downtown portion is extremely narrow, only consisting of four lanes and essentially no onramps.
--   I-90.svg Interstate 90 (Seattle to Boston), also known as the New York State Thruway runs east-west, just north of the city.
+-   Interstate 90 (Seattle to Boston), also known as the New York State Thruway runs east-west, just north of the city.
 It is a toll highway that provides access to Rochester, Buffalo, Albany, and the north-south (Interstate 87) part of the Thruway which leads to New York City.
--   I-690.svg Interstate 690 runs east-west through the city, and provides access to Interstate 90, as well as to Syracuse's northwestern and eastern suburbs.
+-   Interstate 690 runs east-west through the city, and provides access to Interstate 90, as well as to Syracuse's northwestern and eastern suburbs.
 A spur off I-690 directly west of the city, NY 695, provides freeway access to the southwestern suburbs.
 It meets Interstate 81 in downtown Syracuse in a highly complex and incomplete intersection.
 Most of its routing through the city directly replaced elevated rail lines, a fact quite notable by the city's former main rail terminal, where the freeway spans the width between the terminal and its outermost platform.
 In 1981 artist Duke Epolito erected sculptures of "passengers" on the far platform.
 The piece is entitled "Waiting for the Night Train."[74]
--   I-481.svg Interstate 481 forms an eastern loop around the city and continues to the northwest as NY 481 to Fulton and Oswego, on the shore of Lake Ontario.
+-   Interstate 481 forms an eastern loop around the city and continues to the northwest as NY 481 to Fulton and Oswego, on the shore of Lake Ontario.

 TWO US HIGHWAYS RUN THROUGH THE SYRACUSE AREA:

--   US_11.svg U.S. Highway 11 (Route 223 in Quebec to New Orleans) passes through Syracuse, including downtown, and it follows the route of Salina and State Streets.
+-   U.S. Highway 11 (Route 223 in Quebec to New Orleans) passes through Syracuse, including downtown, and it follows the route of Salina and State Streets.
--   US_20.svg U.S. Highway 20 (Boston to Newport, Oregon) passes south of Syracuse.
+-   U.S. Highway 20 (Boston to Newport, Oregon) passes south of Syracuse.

 NEW YORK STATE ROUTE EXPRESSWAYS:

--   NY-481.svg New York State Route 481 - Travels from NY 104 in Oswego to the junction of Interstate 81 and Interstate 481 north of Syracuse.
+-   New York State Route 481 - Travels from NY 104 in Oswego to the junction of Interstate 81 and Interstate 481 north of Syracuse.
--   NY-690.svg New York State Route 690 - Was built as an extension of Interstate 690 in the northwest suburbs of Syracuse.
+-   New York State Route 690 - Was built as an extension of Interstate 690 in the northwest suburbs of Syracuse.
 The route is a four-lane divided highway from its southern end at I-690, where it meets Interstate 90 (NYS Thruway), to its end northwest of Baldwinsville in Lysander at NY 48 and NY 631.
--   NY-695.svg New York State Route 695 - Is a short state highway west of Syracuse in the town of Solvay in Onondaga County.
+-   New York State Route 695 - Is a short state highway west of Syracuse in the town of Solvay in Onondaga County.
 The number of the highway was derived from the two highways that NY 695 links, Interstate 690 and NY 5.

 Public works